kombit/PILOT-Blockchain-HTK/README.md

 # Usage

-Use NodeJS to `node dist/cli.js` - you might need to [install dependencies](#Installation and dependencies).
+Use NodeJS to run `cli.js` from the `dist` folder.
+You will need to [install dependencies](#Installation and dependencies).

-See a tutorial of doing a [two-party contract in the docs](./docs/two-party-contract.md).
+Example:
+ 1.  `cd dist`
+ 2.  `node cli.js list`
+ 3. Should output `CONTRACTS OVERVIEW ...` (followed by deployed contracts if any)

 ### Installation and dependencies

  1. We'll need NodeJS and npm
- 2. Install the Truffle framework, and Ganache test-blockchain `npm install -g ganache truffle`
+ 2. Install the Truffle framework globally
+     `npm install -g truffle`
-     (access to a local or remote Ethereum node is not required)
- 3. Download this codebase, and do a `npm install`
+ 3. Download this codebase, and do a `npm install` in the folder

 #### Two sets of tools